25. The Incredible Hulk

 As a big fan of Andrew Garfield’s The Amazing Spider-Man movie, I was a bit nervous that I may not be able to enjoy Spider-Man: Homecoming as much as I should.
 However, Tom Holland absolutely owns the character of Peter Parker.
 Even though the villain is really not a big threat to the world or the rest of the Avengers, it was a super fun movie that is extremely re-watchable.

-This movie is somewhat of a classic now even though it is only 6 years old.
+This movie is somewhat of a classic now even though it is only from 2012.
 It set the standard for huge blockbuster superhero movies by combining the story arcs of 4 characters that audiences had already gotten to know through their own stand-alone films.
 They also added more background to characters like Black Widow and Hawkeye.
 Loki is what really made this movie so great in my opinion.